-Both Tori and I enjoy watching tiny house shows because they allow us to view a lifestyle that is so different compared to ours that it intrigues us.
+Both my wife and I enjoy watching tiny house shows because they allow us to view a lifestyle that is very different than ours.

 But would we ever consider moving into a tiny home so we could retire earlier or achieve financial independence faster?

 Cutting One Of Your Largest Expenses – Housing

 Housing is easily one of the largest expenses, if not the largest expense, that you pay for each and every month in your budget.

 Eliminating or greatly reducing your housing costs, while maintaining your level of income, can give you the opportunity to pay off debt faster or put even more money toward investments.

 Tiny houses are much less expensive than traditional homes, and they should be.
 The homes on these shows are normally less than 500 square feet.

 If they’re built on a trailer and are mobile, they can be even smaller.
 The shows often talk about complete build budgets of less than $50,000, although some projects end up a bit higher.

 If you’re currently living in a $200,000 home that you have a mortgage on, chances are you hopefully have some equity in it.

 If you’ve owned it for a few years and put down a decent sized down payment, you could have enough equity in your home to buy a tiny home outright.